-Washington has surpassed its annual average of 90-degree days, with more hot days ahead
+Analysis | Washington has surpassed its annual average of 90-degree days, with more hot ones ahead

 Even though summer is in its waning days, heat is expected to persist.
 Nineties are currently in the forecast into, and perhaps through, the upcoming weekend in D.C.

-This late summer torch comes as part of an extensive heat dome of high pressure gripping the eastern two-thirds of the country.
+This late-summer torch comes as part of an extensive heat dome of high pressure gripping the eastern two-thirds of the country.

 To the west, about 45 million people are under heat advisories and excessive heat warnings across the eastern Plains, the Midwest and parts of the Deep South.
-Temperatures in those regions are expected to rise to the mid-90s or around 100 today, with heat indexes approaching 105 to 110 for much of that region through at least Thursday.
+Temperatures in those regions were expected to rise to the mid-90s or around 100 Tuesday, with heat indexes approaching 105 to 110 for much of that region through at least Thursday.

 How 2021 stacks up so far

 The number of hot days per year in D.C. has increased in recent decades.
-At the turn of the 20th century, the annual average of 90-degree days was around 25.
+At the turn of the 20th century, the annual average of 90-degree days was about 25.
 In the mid-1970s, D.C. might have expected about 33 days so hot.
-From 2010-2020, the 90-degree average is around 49 days.
+From 2010 to 2020, the 90-degree average is about 49 days.

 There are several reasons for the increase in hot days, most notably human-induced climate change and urbanization.
 Urbanization has been relatively limited near the record-keeping site in recent times, but it is probably still a growing factor given development across the area.

-Despite all the 90-degree days, 2021 hasn’t necessarily been a notably hot climatological summer (June-August) when looking at the most recent years, though.
+Despite all the 90-degree days, 2021 hasn’t necessarily been a notably hot climatological summer (June through August) when looking at the most recent years.

 With an average overall temperature of 78.3 degrees as of Monday, the city was sitting right in the middle of summertime temperatures from 2000 onward.
 Last summer was a full two degrees warmer at this point.
 It finished the fifth-warmest climatological summer.
 The top five hottest summers on record, again to the 1870s, are now all between 2010 and 2020.

-Over the long term, Washington was running tied for 27th warmest summer to date through Monday.
+Over the long term, Washington was running tied for 27th-warmest summer to date through Monday.

 The upcoming outlook